gridlocdev/v/vlib/v/README.md

 If the module which is imported isn't parsed already, you have to collect it relatively from the main file.
 For this the `ast.File` contains a list of imports.
-Those imports needs to be found on disk.
+Those imports need to be found on disk.
 `.` is just replaced with separators in the relative location of the main file.
 Then all files from that directory are collected and parsed again like the previous steps explained.